BartekDe/bmp-header/README.md

 # bmp-header

-Program used to replace headers of a bmp file after encrypting them, in order to view them as an image.
+Program used to replace headers of a bmp file after encrypting them, to view them as an image.

 # usage